 Who is Mary Corbet?

-I learned to embroider when I was a kid – around 10 years old – when my aunt and older sisters were really into cross stitch (remember the ’80’s?).
+I learned to embroider when I was a kid, when everyone was really into cross stitch (remember the ’80’s?).
 Eventually, I migrated to surface embroidery, teaching myself with whatever I could get my hands on.

 I got into serious embroidery when studying art history in college, as a result of a growing interest in historical and ecclesiastical embroidery.
 I began reading a lot, collecting books and pieces of old embroidery, taking pictures and looking at pieces up close.
-I tried different techniques, until I figured out the one question that always pops into my mind when I see a beautiful piece of embroidery: “How did they do that?”
+I tried different techniques, until I figured out the one question that always nagged me when I saw a beautiful piece of embroidery: “How did they do that?”
 I couldn’t rest until I knew.

-When I finished my BA, I began teaching high school English while continuing with post graduate studies.
-Once I finished my graduate degrees in Education, I became a college professor, teaching teachers how to teach.
+When I finished my BA, I began teaching high school English while continuing post graduate studies.
+Once I finished my degrees, I became a college professor, teaching teachers how to teach.

 After 18 years in the academic world, five of which were simultaneously spent building Needle ‘n Thread, it became clear that I could not give 100% to my professional career and to Needle ‘n Thread.

 Why couldn’t I give up Needle ‘n Thread?

-Because I believe the world needs beauty, and embroidery is a beautiful art.
+Because I believe the world needs beauty, and embroidery is one of the most beautiful visual arts.
 To teach others to embroider, to inspire them to try new things with needle and thread – to me, these are worthwhile goals.
 I love teaching, and Needle ‘n Thread is my opportunity to teach a wider audience something that I’m really passionate about – the art of hand embroidery.

-Thanks for joining me on my stitching adventures!
+Thanks for joining me on my embroidery adventures!